 OpinionWorks is a full-service research and strategy firm, founded in 2001.
-We are expert in conducting opinion studies for the news media, public sector agencies, and issue advocates.
+Our home base is the Chesapeake Bay region, but our work has expanded to be national in scope.
+We are expert in conducting opinion studies for non-profits, public sector agencies, issue advocates, and the news media.
 Our specialty is understanding audience motivations, identifying their barriers to action, and testing messages and techniques to overcome those barriers and bring about engagement and change.

 research project examining consumption and sharing of contaminated fish from

 Anacostia River waters, and how anglers can be persuaded to throw back what they catch, rather than consuming and sharing it.
 This project, funded by the EPA, NOAA, and Chesapeake Bay Trust,